 As we know, skin aging includes the loss of moisture.
 There are actually two types of skin aging, according to this article published in Dermato-Endocrinology.
 Intrinsic skin aging involves the natural aging process all of our internal organs go through.
 Extrinsic skin aging includes damage from external factors, mostly UV damage from the sun.
 According to the article, aging skin is marked by a significant reduction of epidermal HA.
 This aging process leads to dreaded skin wrinkles, loss of elasticity, and dryness.

 Hyaluronic Acid Skin Benefits

 HA can visibly make your skin look plumper, reducing the appearance of fine lines and wrinkles.
 HA also helps restore your skin’s protective barrier, which protects your skin from external damage.
 Along the same line, HA helps your skin heal faster, which is beneficial for healing acne scars.
 HA even contains antioxidant properties to help fight UV damage.
-Yay for less wrinkles!
+Yay for fewer wrinkles!

 What to Look for in Hyaluronic Acid Products

 Naturally, if your skin is being depleted of HA as you age, you’d think that you need to replace it somehow.
 Hyaluronic acid serums and moisturizers are a great addition to your skincare routine.
 I love these HA products because they’re often oil-free formulations that feel light on the skin but still deliver a ton of moisture!

 When choosing an HA skincare product, you may see sodium hyaluronate on the ingredient list.
 This is a form of hyaluronic acid that is more easily absorbed.